Localisation for the second-order Beckmann problem: bimartingale couplings and leaf decompositions: Convex-concave order, bimartingale couplings and case of isometric derivative

 \end{theorem} \begin{proof} Suppose first that there exists a bimartingale coupling $\pi\in\Gamma_{bm}(\mu,\nu)$ with respect to $V_1,V_2$.
-Let $f\colon\mathbb{R}^n\to\mathbb{R}$ be a convex-concave function with respect to $V_1,V_2$ with Lipschitz derivative.
+Let $f\colon\mathbb{R}^n\to\mathbb{R}$ be a convex-concave function with respect to $V_1,V_2$ with at most quadratic growth.
 Then by convexity of $f$ with respect to $V_1$, by the Jensen inequality and by the barycentre condition (\ref{eqn:bary1}) we get

 Now, by concavity of $f$ with respect to $V_2$, the Jensen inequality and the barycentre condition (\ref{eqn:bary2}) we get that

 Thus

 We see that indeed $\mu\prec_{c-c}\nu$.